ApryseSDK/webviewer-react/README.md

     </DocumentViewerProvider>
   )
 ```
-You will need to copy the library assets from './node_modules/@pdftron/webviewer/public' and place them to a location where you are able to serve them.
-Then provide the URL of the assets to the libLocation prop above.
-(Check our local demo to get a better understand for this setup.)

-Then inside your React components, you will be able to use the context hook to access existing / add new document instances.
+Now you will be able to use the context hook to access existing / add new document instances in your React components.
 Each "instance" represents an element on the page where you want to display the document.

 ```
 import useInstances from '@pdftron/webviewer-react'